angelxuanchang/nlp-class/hw0.md

 * dev scores (see Table below)
 * test scores (see Table below)
 * Report quality
-* Code content and quality (based on iPython notebook write-up)
+* Code content and quality (a good iPython notebook can help TAs understand your code)
 * Check if each group member has a `answer/README.username`.

 Your F-score should be equal to or greater than the score listed for the corresponding marks.